Gerardss95/ur-size-frontend/README.md

 User profile: - see my profile - upload my profile picture - see other users profile - list of events created by the user - list events the user is attending

-Geo Location: - add geolocation to events when creating - show event in a map in event detail page - show all events in a map in the event list page

 Homepage: - …